-AdBeat is quite similar to WhatRunsWhere.
+AdBeat is quite similar to WhatRunsWhere and other similar solutions in the market.
 However, it has certain advantages, such as better pricing and more plan options.

 You can search for a specific competitor’s ads across the web, get a look at the creatives that they are running, and find out which ads are being run on a specific domain.